mojahid1252/E-Commerce-olist-Business-Performance-Analysis/README.md

 **What was done in Excel:**
 - Merged 7+ CSV files using VLOOKUP / INDEX-MATCH
-- Removed nulls, fixed data types, Did't filtered to delivered orders
+- Removed nulls, fixed data types, Didn't filtered to delivered orders
 - Built KPI summary with calculated fields
 - Created pivot-based dashboard with slicers